alex-gillott/NanaManager/README.md

 ## Contributing
 ~~Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.~~ Contributions are currently not welcome, as this is a school project.
-Once the project is submitted, contributions will be welcome!
+For major changes, please open an issue first to discuss what you would like to change.~~ Pull Requests are currently not welcome, as this is a school project.
+Once the project is submitted, they will be welcome!
+Submitting issue reports are welcome, however, so feel free to do that.

 Please make sure to update tests as appropriate.